Avoma Pricing Plans at a Glance

 Avoma is built for sales teams; alfred_ is built for individual professionals

 Avoma is a powerful meeting intelligence platform with a clear value proposition for sales and revenue organizations.
-The free plan is worth trying; the paid tiers are justifiable when CRM sync and coaching data directly influence sales performance.
-For individual professionals whose daily workflow is driven by email coordination and task follow-through — not just meeting recordings — alfred_ at $24.99/month covers the full picture that Avoma does not touch.
+The free trial is worth taking; the paid tiers are justifiable when CRM sync and coaching data directly influence sales performance.
+For individual professionals whose daily workflow is driven by email coordination and task follow-through, not just meeting recordings, alfred_ covers the full picture that Avoma does not touch.

 Best for